sudocracy/mouse-grid/README.md

 Ever wanted to navigate your mac using only the keyboard?
 Tools like [vimium][2] and [vimac][3] get you close, but they only show hints on the actual UI elements on the screen.
 But what if you wanted to jump to an arbitrary location on the screen?

-This module let's you bind a shortcut that displays a grid on the screen with a hint for each cell.
-The same shortcut rotates the grid onto the next monitor, and ESC removes the grid.
-Once on the desired monitor/screen, typing the cell hint moves the mouse pointer there.
+This module lets you bind a shortcut that displays a grid on the screen with a hint for each cell.
+Using the shortcut repeatedly rotates the grid onto additional monitors, and typing the hint or ESC closes the grid.
+The idea is that once you are on the desired monitor/screen, you type the cell hint to move the mouse there.

 ![screenshot-of-mouse-grid](demo.jpg)